Join today

 Annette Storm

-Annette N Storm, MNA, CRNA has been a CRNA since 2012 and has been teaching for Storm Anesthesia since 2013 when the company launched.
-Annette's expertise is within cardiac and electrophysiology.
+Annette N Storm, MNA, CRNA, has been a CRNA since 2012 and has been teaching for Storm Anesthesia since 2013, when the company launched.
+Annette's expertise is in cardiac and electrophysiology.

-Annette became an RN in Denmark in 1987 and in 1990 decided to explore nursing in the US.
-She convinced her boyfriend, Michael, to come along, so they would not one day be sitting in a nursing home rocking chair and wonder what if?
+Annette became an RN in Denmark in 1987 and, in 1990, decided to explore nursing in the US.
+She convinced her boyfriend, Michael, to come along so they would not one day be sitting in a rocking chair, wondering what if.

-Annette enjoys her garden, although, she can often be seen sailing on Lake Murray, skiing in the Alps with family (she is an alpine ski instructor), hiking in the mountains, or just laying on the beach.
+Annette enjoys her garden, although she can often be seen sailing on Lake Murray, skiing in the Alps with family (she is an alpine ski instructor), hiking in the mountains, or just lying on the beach.

 As you might guess, Annette enjoys the outdoors!

-Annette became an RN in Denmark in 1987 and in 1990 decided to explore nursing in the US.
-She convinced her boyfriend, Michael, to come along, so they would not one day be sitting in a nursing home rocking chair and wonder what if?
+Annette became an RN in Denmark in 1987 and, in 1990, decided to explore nursing in the US.
+She convinced her boyfriend, Michael, to come along so they would not one day be sitting in a rocking chair, wondering what if.

-Annette enjoys her garden, although, she can often be seen sailing on Lake Murray, skiing in the Alps with family (she is an alpine ski instructor), hiking in the mountains, or just laying on the beach.
+Annette enjoys her garden, although she can often be seen sailing on Lake Murray, skiing in the Alps with family (she is an alpine ski instructor), hiking in the mountains, or just lying on the beach.

 As you might guess, Annette enjoys the outdoors!